 - The first vote does not take place until after the games of Week Six have been played.
 Voters are not asked to evaluate teams based on preseason expectations and are not expected to use those as a baseline from which to rank teams for the rest of the year.

-- Rather than being required to rank twenty five D-1 teams in order of preference, Mumme Poll voters submit ballots which consist of their top ten teams in the country, without ranking (other than to designate a single best from those ten, for use as a tiebreaker).
+- Rather than being required to rank twenty five D-1 teams in order of preference, Mumme Poll voters submit ballots which consist of their top teams in the country, without ranking order.
 The poll rankings are then compiled by means of approval voting; that is, the teams are ranked in the order of the total number of times they appear on voters’ ballots.
 (For more on approval voting as a means of addressing bias in the Coaches’ Poll, see this post.)

 The inspiration for the Mumme Poll came from the final 2007 regular season Coaches Poll and Tony Barnhart’s post breaking down some of the more curious ballots cast.
 (You can read that post here.)
 The poll is named in honor of perhaps the most questionable vote of that Coaches Poll – Hal Mumme’s ballot listing Hawaii as the number one team in the country.

 In response, the initial Mumme Poll ran at Get The Picture for the 2008 season.
 (Florida finished first at season’s end.)
 With the 2009 season, the poll moved to a new home at this site.
 The move allowed for a web interface that made the voting process much more user friendly.
 For 2010, the site was tweaked in order to allow for greater feedback from voters.

 After a hiatus of some years, the Mumme Poll was resurrected in time for the 2019 season.
 It’s now purely a creature of GTP.
 It’s also continued with the purer approval voting approach — no tiebreaker selection involved now — that was adopted in the last season it ran before being put on hold.